SoftwareFactory-Group/NotesApp/README.md

 # NotesApp
-Notes app, Using React Native with expo.
+Notes, app web progressive, Using React js and tailwind.